-Reason 1: Your chosen universities and colleges connect you to the support you are entitled to.
+Reason 1: Your chosen universities and colleges use this information to connect you to the support you are entitled to.

-If you have grown up in care, you are entitled to a range of practical support in higher education, if you want it.
-This might be support during your application (e.g. events to help you with your transition to university), financial assistance (such as bursaries), year-round accommodation, or help to manage your health and wellbeing.
+If you have spent time in care, you are entitled to a range of practical support in higher education, if you want it.
+This might be support through your application (e.g. events to help you with your transition to university), financial assistance (such as bursaries), year-round accommodation, or help to manage your health and wellbeing.
 In some cases, there are peer networks where you can meet others from similar backgrounds who understand your circumstances and can offer support.
-Many universities even have someone in their student support team dedicated to helping care experienced students – from the moment they send their application right through to graduation.
+Many universities even have someone in their student support team dedicated to helping care-experienced students – from the moment they send their application right through to graduation.

-Of course, ticking the box doesn’t mean you are obliged to accept help if you don’t want it.
-However, it’s a really good idea to let the university or college know so they can be ready to support you if you change your mind, or your circumstances change – the Covid-19 pandemic has certainly taught us to be prepared for the unexpected!
+Of course, you don’t have to accept help if you don’t want it.
+However, it’s a really good idea to let the university or college know so they can be ready to support you if you change your mind, or your circumstances change – the Covid-19 pandemic certainly taught us to be prepared for the unexpected!
 You won’t be treated differently, and you will be in control of the support you choose to accept.

 Reason 2: Admissions staff at the universities and colleges you are applying to can consider your achievements and potential in context.

 Your journey to higher education might have been more difficult than those who have not been in care, especially if you have experienced disruption with your care placements or had to change schools.
 Universities and colleges are aware of these challenges and welcome applications from care-experienced students.

-In Scotland, care experienced students are eligible to receive a ‘guaranteed offer’ if they meet the university’s minimum entry requirements – read more about the guaranteed offer.
+In Scotland, care-experienced students are eligible for the ‘guaranteed offer’ if they meet the university’s minimum entry requirements – read more about the ‘guaranteed offer’ here.

 Information about your care experience will only be shared with those who would be involved in supporting you, such as the student support team.
 It will be only shared with other staff members with your permission, so if you don’t want to talk about your background, you won’t be expected to.

 OK, I’m going to be completely honest, the ‘tick box’ isn’t really a tick box.
-You are asked to answer ‘Yes’ or ‘No’ to the question ‘Have you been in care?’ and, if you say yes, we’ll ask you to tell us how long for.
+You are asked to answer ‘Yes’ or ‘No’ to the question ‘Have you been in care?’ and, if you say yes, we’ll ask you to tell us how long you were in care.
 That’s it – UCAS won’t need any more information from you.

-If you feel comfortable and you think it is relevant, you can use the personal statement to tell the university or college how your circumstances have prepared you for your studies, or make you a good candidate.
-You can read a blog article from Become before you make a decision – Sam Turner explains how you can do this well, and why it might be a good idea.
+If you feel comfortable and you think it is relevant to your application, you can use the personal statement to tell the university or college how your circumstances have prepared you for your studies, or make you a good candidate.
+You can read this blog post from Become before you make a decision in which they explain how you can do this well, and why it might be a good idea.